 How to create a system which enables highly experienced employees to taper off their commitment to a company?

-This statistic, although, impressive, obscures the fact that majority of content marketing efforts produce little ROI.
+This statistic, although, impressive, obscures the fact that the majority of content marketing efforts produce little ROI.

 How, then, to create a sophisticated content marketing strategy which builds real trust between brands and consumers?